tomberek/nix/src/nix/flake-metadata.md

       "id": "dwarffs",
       "type": "indirect"
     },
-    "originalUrl": "flake:dwarffs",
+    "originalUri": "flake:dwarffs",
     "path": "/nix/store/hang3792qwdmm2n0d9nsrs5n6bsws6kv-source",
     "resolved": {
       "owner": "edolstra",
       "repo": "dwarffs",
       "type": "github"
     },
-    "resolvedUrl": "github:edolstra/dwarffs",
+    "resolvedUri": "github:edolstra/dwarffs",
     "revision": "d181d714fd36eb06f4992a1997cd5601e26db8f5",
-    "url": "github:edolstra/dwarffs/d181d714fd36eb06f4992a1997cd5601e26db8f5"
+    "uri": "github:edolstra/dwarffs/d181d714fd36eb06f4992a1997cd5601e26db8f5"
   }
   ```

 # Description

 This command shows information about the flake specified by the flake
-reference *flake-url*.
+reference *flake-uri*.
 It resolves the flake reference using the
 [flake registry](./nix3-registry.md), fetches it, and prints some meta
 data.
 This includes:

-* `Resolved URL`: If *flake-url* is a flake identifier, then this is
+* `Resolved URI`: If *flake-uri* is a flake identifier, then this is
   the flake reference that specifies its actual location, looked up in
   the flake registry.

-* `Locked URL`: A flake reference that contains a commit or content
+* `Locked URI`: A flake reference that contains a commit or content
   hash and thus uniquely identifies a specific flake version.

 * `Description`: A one-line description of the flake, taken from the